ThatGuyJamal/statistics-hub-oss/README.md

 ### `Self Hosting Guide`

-I highly recommend using the live version of the bot and not self-hosting.
+I highly recommend using the [live version](https://discord-statistics.vercel.app/invite) of the bot and not self-hosting.
 I will not prove detailed information or tech support if something goes wrong in the process.
-While being open-source, and free to use and published under the [GNU](LICENSE/) Public License I will help you get started with the bot.
+While being open-source, and free to use and published under the [GNU](LICENSE/) Public License I will try help you get started with the basics.

 #### `Requirements`